jonasbleyl/ansible-find/README.md

 ```
 A CLI tool to find where ansible variables are defined.

-This tool will only use variable YAML files that reside within the
+This tool will only search YAML files that reside within the
 following directories: [group_vars, host_vars, defaults, vars]

 Usage: